bitcoin/bitcoin/doc/safety.md

 ### P2P

-Using non-default ports and non-listening nodes can improve security.

 DNS seeds are used for bootstrapping the P2P network.
 If one of the domains used for default DNS seeds is hacked, this can impact nodes.
 A node checks 3 seeds at a time, so it would require coordination for a malicious seed to affect the network.
-You can use own DNS seed for bootstrapping.
+If you don't believe the DNS seeds hardcoded in Bitcoin Core, you should manually make connections to nodes you do trust (using `-seednode` / `-addnode`).
+You can also disable the DNS seeds (`-dnsseed=0`) in that case.

 Difference in DNS seed and Seed node: https://bitcoin.stackexchange.com/a/17410/